 While some faith practices focus on Good Friday and others emphasize Easter, the fact remains that we can’t have Easter without Good Friday and without Easter, Good Friday doesn’t matter.

 What most churches gloss over, or even skip, are Ascension Day and Pentecost.
 Today is Pentecost (see if your church celebrates it) and a week and a half ago was Ascension Day (was that even mentioned?).

-Pentecost is today, fifty days after Jesus resurrected and ten days after he returned to heaven.
+Pentecost comes fifty days after Jesus resurrected and ten days after he returned to heaven.
 Before he left he told his followers to wait around for a gift he would send them, something from his Father (Luke 24:49 and Acts 1:4-5).
 This gift is the Holy Spirit.

 On Pentecost, many of Jesus’s followers have gathered together.
 There is a loud noise and something like flames of fire fill the room and land on the people.
 The Holy Spirit fills them and they begin to supernaturally speak in other languages (Acts 2:1-12).
 The same Holy Spirit lives in us today.

 Pentecost, by the way, didn’t start with Jesus.
 Its roots go back to the Old Testament in the Festival of Weeks (Exodus 34:22), now known as Shavuot.